 Do I Have to Make My Own Pie Crust?

 You can certainly make your own pie crust, and I have a really great pie crust recipe.
 But for a time saver, which is great when you’re trying to prepare for a big meal, you can also use a frozen deep dish pie crust, or even the rolled up crusts.
 I love taking any short cuts I can around the holidays, when I have a lot of different dishes to prepare.
-Trust me, the filling of this pie is the start of the show, so it doesn’t matter too much what kind of crust you use!
+Honestly, the filling is so good it doesn’t matter too much what kind of crust you use!

 When the center of the pie if set and no longer jiggles.
 A knife inserted into the center of the pie should come out clean.
 If it’s not set up add a few more minutes in the oven and check again.

-If you over-bake your pecan pie it will crack at the top, or if you cool your pie too quickly.
-ALlow the pie to cool at room temperature before refrigerating.
+- Avoiding cracks: If you over-bake your pie it will crack at the top, or if you cool your pie too quickly.
+Allow the pie to cool at room temperature before refrigerating.

 How To Prevent a Soggy Crust